WordPress/gutenberg/docs/block-api.md

 ## Edit and Save

-The `edit` and `save` functions define the editor interface with wich a user would interact, and the markup to be serialized back when a post is saved.
+The `edit` and `save` functions define the editor interface with which a user would interact, and the markup to be serialized back when a post is saved.
 They are the heart of how a block operates, so we'll cover them separately.